Last time I unveiled personal mistakes. This time I want to finish this topic once for all.

 They are so close minded that they cooperated with TCCM a distributor with the size of a supermarket.
 The results were 1500 sales within 2 years.
 Good work.

 But now the real hook comes.
-Around for 3 weeks a guy named “Walter Zhong” writes me over Facebook.
+Around 3 weeks ago a guy named “Walter Zhong” writes me over Facebook.
 He claimed to be from Huawei and was interested to buy information from me as someone from the overseas department from Meizu had switched to them.
 Her name was Yunshan, which was later confirmed by Meizu.

 So basically Meizu’s working conditions and unprofessionality must be beyond everything what we’ve ever experienced – especially when taking the next point into consideration.